ISLANO

-The International Soccer League Association New Orleans (ISLANO) is a men's amateur soccer league in New Orleans, LA.
+The International Soccer League Association New Orleans (ISLANO) was a men's amateur soccer league in New Orleans, LA.

 2013 champions, Motagua New Orleans, represented the LSA and ISLANO in the 2013 USASA Region III National Cup.

 Notable players and coaches

 This list of notable players and coaches comprises players who have played professionally or internationally, whether before or after their tenure in ISLANO.